Buffett will remain chairman at Berkshire Hathaway when Abel takes over as CEO in 2026

 In six decades at the helm, Buffett turned a Massachusetts textile company into a sprawling but nimble conglomerate that owns everything from Daily Queen and See’s Candies to BNSF Railway and giant insurers.
 As the company grew, Warren's reputation grew with it as shares of Berkshire Hathaway climbed steadily, exceeding major indexes by wide margins and returning an average 19.9% each year versus 10.4% for the Standard & Poor’s 500.

-The decision to continue with the so-called Sage of Omaha as head of the board came amid speculation that Howard Buffett, the second-born of the investor’s three children, would move into that spot.
-The older Buffett has said that after he dies he would like Howard to take over as chairman.
+The decision to continue with the Oracle of Omaha, as Buffet is known, as head of the board differs from the succession plan laid out for after Buffett's death.
+The billionaire has long said that Howard Buffett, the second-born of the investor’s three children, should become chairman when he is gone to protect Berkshire's culture.

-A current vice-chairman, Abel, will take over as CEO as big questions hover over the company.
+A current vice-chairman, Abel, will take over as CEO as big questions hover over the company, but he has already been managing all of Berkshire's non-insurance businesses since 2018.
 Buffett himself has said President Donald Trump’s tariffs were a big mistake.
 There are also worries that Berkshire might not able to avoid the fate of most conglomerates—forced to break up to recapture focus.

 Then there is Berkshire’s $348 billion in cash.